 There is no point starting to develop solutions based on Artificial Intelligence if the biggest challenge in a company is to get reliable data to make daily business decisions.
 Poorly aimed resources in BI development are a waste of time and money, a battle you will not win.
 An effective way to start choosing your battles is to start with a BI maturity assessment

-To gain genuine value out of the BI maturity assessment is to define and understand 3 things, first two of which define the approach for the third one.
+To gain genuine value out of the BI maturity assessment is to define and understand three things, first two of which define the approach for the third one.

-When you know the starting point and have the goal defined though BI strategy formulation, you can see the gap between the two points.
-From there you can formulate a roadmap, plan and concrete steps and milestones to reach the desired level of BI adoption.
+When you know the starting point and have the goal defined through BI strategy formulation, you can see the gap between the two points.
+From there you can formulate a roadmap and plan concrete steps and milestones to reach the desired level of BI adoption.
 This requires time and resources not every company possesses – at least not in the starting point.

-Today, with even more strengthened knowledge pool in Business Intelligence, we are able to help you with your BI requirements in order to improve the results and sustainability of your development projects through fact based decision making.
+We can help you with your BI requirements in order to improve the results and sustainability of your development projects through fact-based decision making.

-Mikko is working as a Business Intelligence expert at Capacent.
+Mikko Eriksson is a Business Intelligence Expert at Capacent.
 He is working with clients to address their data and information needs related to working capital management and other subjects in various industries.
 If you are wrestling with translating data into insights or simply do not have the resources for that, do not hesitate to contact us for more information on how we can help you with Business Intelligence.